-The Company had issued 44,50,000 8% Redeemable, Non-cumulative and Non-Convertible preference shares of Rs.100 each.
-Preference Shares are credeemable at premium at the option of the Board of Directors of the Company on October 15, 2026, with one day prior notice to the preference considered as financial liablity using a market rate for an equivalent instrument.
+- The Company had issued 44,50,000 8% Redeemable, Non-cumulative and Non-Convertible preference shares of Rs.100 each.
+Preference Shares are Credeemable at premium at the option of the Board of Directors of the Company on October 15, 2026, with one day prior notice to the preference - As these Preference share are non-cumulative and the Company is not under obligation to pay dividend, only fair value of redemption value has been considered as financial liablity using a market rate for an equivalent instrument.
 This amount is classified as a financial liability measured at amortised cost r (net of transaction costs) until it is extinguished on redemption.
 The remainder of the proceeds is recognised and included in Equity.
 Refer note no.13 for